Published February 13, 2023

 Using IronXL you can parse CSV files from XLSX, XLS, TSV, and more.
 In this tutorial, we'll explore the following conversions:

 Open Microsoft Excel and create a new XLSX file.
 Populate its rows and columns with some mock data.
-The below image shows the file we will use for all conversions in this tutorial.
+The below image shows the file used for all conversions in this tutorial.

 Once you have your file ready, write the following example code and execute the program.